-The strongest collections at HBS include the Highlands Biological Station Herbarium (HBSH) and the living collections of the HBS Botanical Gardens.
-Additional regional biological and mineralogical collections are maintained for reference and teaching.
+The strongest collections include the Highlands Biological Station Herbarium (HBSH) and the living collections of the Highlands Botanical Gardens.
+Additional regional biological and mineralogical collections are also maintained for research reference and teaching purposes.

 The HBS Herbarium (HBSH) consists of a small (~3,000 accessions) regional collection, mainly focusing on the flora of the southern Appalachians.
 The collection includes late 19th and early 20th-century specimens of significance, including accessions from the early Great Smoky Mountains National Park and the Wheeler Collection from the now-defunct Biltmore Estate Herbarium.
-HBS is a member of the SERNEC (South-East Regional Network of Expertise and Collections) consortium, which contains searchable digitized images of all of our herbarium specimens.
+We’re members of the South-East Regional Network of Expertise and Collections (SERNEC) consortium, which contains searchable digitized images of all of our herbarium specimens.
 Click here to search the HBSH in SERNEC.

-The HBS botanical gardens include the focal 12-acre native plant historical garden surrounded by a constellation of smaller demonstration gardens throughout the 24-acre HBS campus.
-Founded in 1962, the central Highlands Botanical Garden is the highest (3800′) exclusively native botanical garden in the eastern US.
-This research, conservation, and teaching garden, accessed by over 2 miles of trails and boardwalks, showcases over 400 vascular and non-vascular plants native to the southern Blue Ridge Escarpment region in a naturalistic setting on the shores of Lindenwood Lake, with well-developed cove forest, upland woods, riparian, and bog & wetland habitats.
-The HBS demonstration gardens include a rock outcrop garden, moss garden, fern trail, pollinator conservation garden, Cherokee enthnobotany garden, rain gardens, and demonstration gardens for home gardening and landscaping.
-Click here for a map of the HBS gardens and grounds.
+The Highlands Botanical Garden encompasses a 12-acre historical garden which is surrounded by a constellation of smaller gardens throughout the 24-acre campus.
+Founded in 1962, it is the highest (3800′) exclusively native botanical garden in the Eastern US.
+The garden showcases over 400 vascular and non-vascular plants native to the southern Blue Ridge Escarpment in a naturalistic setting on the shores of Lindenwood Lake, with well-developed cove forest, upland woods, riparian, and bog & wetland habitats.
+Other demonstration gardens include: rock outcrop garden, moss garden, fern trail, pollinator conservation garden, Cherokee enthnobotany garden, rain gardens, and a home gardening demonstration garden.

 HBS maintains several additional teaching / reference biological collections.
 Current strengths lie in regional moths, lichens, aquatic insects, terrestrial mollusks, songbird and small mammal skins, and fish of the southern Appalachians.
 HBS also maintains an extensive regional mineralogical collection.
 These collections are in the process of being databased and will be detailed on this site.